wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP VI

-Hulls expedition--he enters Canada, and encamps at Sandwich--issues his Proclamation--retreats to Detroit,
+Hulls expedition--he enters Canada, and encamps at Sandwich--issues his Proclamation--retreats to Detroit.

-NOW it was known throughout the land of Columbia that war was declared ! against the kingdom cf Britain.
+NOW it was known throughout the land of Columbia that war was declared ! against the kingdom of Britain.

 2 And to a certain chief captain called William, whose sir-name was Hull, was given in trust a band of more than two thousand chosen men, to go forth to battle in the north.

 3 Now Hull was a man well stricken in years, and he had been a captain in the host of Columbia, in the days that tried men's souls ; even in the days of Washington.

-4 Therefore, when he appeared in the presence of the great Sanhedrim, they were pleased with his countenance, and put much faith in him.
+4 Therefore, when he appeared in the presence of the great Sanhedrim, they were pleased with his countenance, and put much faith in him.*

+* Gen. Hull had been to Washington and obtained an appointment previous to the war.

-5 Moreover, he was a governor in the north, and a man of great wealth.
+5 Moreover, he was a governor in the north,* and a man of great wealth.

+* Michigan territory.

 6 And when he arrived with his army hard by the Miami of the Lakes, he gat him a vessel and placed therein those things which were appertaining unto the preservation of the lives of the sick and the maimed.

-7 But, in an evil hour, the vessel was ensnared, near unto a strong hold, beside a river called in the language of the Gauls, Detroit.
+7 But, in an evil hour, the vessel was ensnared, near unto a strong hold,* beside a river called in the language of the Gauls, Detroit.

+* Malden,

 8 And the army of Columbia suffered much thereby.